50 of the best Abu Dhabi parks to enjoy the great outdoors in

 The What’s On Abu Dhabi Green List…

-If you’re looking for somewhere to pull up and breathe in serene green scenes, Abu Dhabi’s HUGE network of parks is a pretty good place to start.
+With the weather firmly in that Goldilocks temperature sweet spot right now, we’re all about finding the best places to make the most of the great outdoors and if you’re looking for somewhere to pull up and absorb serene green scenes, Abu Dhabi’s HUGE network of parks is a pretty good place to start.

 Take a stroll, pack a picnic or read a book in the shade of an old ghaf tree — we’ll take care of the park, you select your recreation.